adastraaero/yandex-tf-ans-pck/README.md

 ### Loops /ansible/Loop

 <details>

-- A loop is  a powerfull programming tool that enables you to execute  set of commands repeatedly
+- **A loop is  a powerfull programming tool that enables you to execute  set of commands repeatedly**
-- We can automate task but what if that task itself repetitive
+- **We can automate task but what if that task itself repetitive**
-	- e.g. Chnaging permissions on hundreds of files
-	- Creating multiple users at once
+	- **Creating multiple users at once**
-	- Installing many packages on hundreds of servers
+	- **Installing many packages on hundreds of servers**
-- Loops can work hand in hand with conditions as we loop certain task until that conditions
+- **Loops can work hand in hand with conditions as we loop certain task until that conditions**
-- When creating loops, Ansbile provides these two directives: loop and with_* keyword
+- **When creating loops, Ansbile provides these two directives: loop and with_* keyword**

 Example:
 To create multiple users in Linux command line we use "for loop"